What is Gap Insurance? | How does it work? | Do you need Gap Insurance? | Is Gap Insurance worth it?

 At Shortfall.co.uk you have up to 180 days to take the most comprehensive options.
 However, we act in a similar way to a broker and our sister brands Gap Insurance 123, Easy Gap and Totallossgap.co.uk may be able to offer an alternative level of cover should we be unable to.
 We would always advise you to give a member of the team a call and we can run through the options with you.

-Due to the rate of depreciation on new vehicles, the need for Gap may be greater, however, that's not to say that if you have purchased a used vehicle, you won't be subject to depreciation because thats not the case.
+Due to the rate of depreciation on new vehicles, the need for Gap may be greater, however, that's not to say that if you have purchased a used vehicle, you won't be subject to depreciation because that's not the case.
+Gap Insurance can be just as effective for used vehicles, as it is for vehicles purchased brand new.